LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

     <img style="width:800px" class="fancyimage" src="img/ConvoBuilder/interactions_noMatch2.png">

-    Keep in mind the following when using the No Match option:
+    Keep in mind the following when using the "No Match" match type:

     * The No Match rule is always the *last* rule to be evaluated regardless of where you place it in the list of rules in the interaction.
 Therefore, as a best practice, place the No Match rule last in the rule list.
     * You have the option to define a message that is sent before the next step is executed.
 (See the example in the image above.)